The Lynch Foundation

 - Alignment with the Foundation's focus areas

-Step 2: Initial Review (1-3 months) The Foundation reviews concept papers and responds with either an invitation to submit a full application or a decline.
-Site visits are common at this stage.
+Step 2: Initial Review The Foundation reviews concept papers and responds with either an invitation to submit a full application or a decline.
+Site visits may occur at this stage.

-Step 4: Site Visit Foundation staff and trustees conduct site visits.
-Do not call to schedule; staff will contact you.
+Step 4: Site Visit Foundation staff and trustees may conduct site visits.
+Do not call to schedule; staff will contact you if a visit is needed.

 Step 5: Decision The entire process from initial approach to grant-making decision takes approximately 6-9 months.